kondapalli19/portfolio/README.md

-#Personal Portfolio | <a href="https://portfolio-psi-bay-53.vercel.app/">Preview</a>
+# 🙍‍♀️Personal Portfolio | <a href="https://portfolio-psi-bay-53.vercel.app/">Preview</a>

-Hi, I'm K Koyal, final-year B.Tech student passionate about coding in full-stack development.
+Hi, I'm K Koyal, a final-year B.Tech student passionate about coding in full-stack development.
 I enjoy building sites & apps with a focus on React (Next.js).

+## 💪About

 This portfolio includes:
 - navbar